farcaster-project/containers/monero-lws/README.md

 Available environment variables:

 - **MONEROD_ADDRESS**: the address of the monero daemon to use
-- **NETWORK**: the network to run on, currently either main, stage or test
+- **NETWORK**: the network to run on, currently either **main**, **stage** or **test**, use main for regtest

+Incoming connections are accepted on `http://0.0.0.0:8443`, if you want to expose the port outside the container use `-p [hostPort]:8443`.

-## Standalone usage with monerod
+## Standalone usage with [containers/monerod](https://github.com/farcaster-project/containers/tree/main/monerod) image

 ```
+docker pull ghcr.io/farcaster-project/containers/monerod:0.17.3.2
+docker pull ghcr.io/farcaster-project/containers/monero-lws:latest

 docker create -p 18081:18081 -p 18082:18082\
     --name monerod\
     --env NETWORK=regtest\